 Antonio Brown is a Hall-of-Fame wide receiver by all accounts.
 So why throw it away by not playing in the final game of the 2018 NFL season, forcing his way out of the Oakland Raiders, appearing in one game with the New England Patriots, criticizing former teammates at every turn, and saying he wouldn’t play in the NFL again on numerous occasions?

 Because, in AB’s auto-tuned words, “I gotta whole lotta money.”

-Brown wasn’t any closer to returning a football field as the NFL playoffs heated up, but that didn’t stop him from releasing his first-ever music video on his YouTube channel.
-The song is titled “Whole Lotta Money,” but the video is getting shredded on social media because, well, the song stinks.
+Brown wasn’t any closer to returning to a football field as the NFL playoffs heated up, but that didn’t stop him from releasing his first-ever music video on his YouTube channel.
+The song is titled “Whole Lotta Money,” but the video got shredded on social media because, well, the song stinks.

 After Brown posted the official video on Sunday evening of Wild Card weekend, it received thousands of views with more flooding in each day.
 For quick reference as to what everyone thinks of this thing, it has received more than twice as many downvotes as upvotes.